-People in the region have endured seven months of conflict with limited basic services and assistance available, leading to a significant escalation in humanitarian needs.
+People in the region have endured months of conflict with limited assistance available, leading to a significant escalation in humanitarian needs.
 The security situation remains volatile especially in rural areas, constraining humanitarian actors on the ground.
 Basic services have gradually resumed in parts of Tigray, however electricity and banking services remain intermittent.

 The Ethiopian government announced a state of emergency in Tigray and called for a unilateral ceasefire in the region, however, the ceasefire has not been accepted by all parties.

 Who is most affected by the crisis in the Tigray region?

 The Tigray region in Northern Ethiopia is home to approximately 6.5 million people, the majority of the farmers who were at the peak of the harvest season when the conflict sparked.
 Over the past two years, the ongoing conflict, which made headlines for widespread human rights violations, including sexual violence, thousands have been forced to cross the border to Sudan and has led to a further 2.5 million people being displaced within the country in 2021.

 Before the conflict erupted in the Tigray region in November 2020, there were 96,223 Eritrean refugees being sheltered in four refugee camps in the Tigray region (Mai Aini, Adi Harush, Shimelba and Hitsats).
 Shortly after the violence erupted, nearly 24,000 Eritrean refugees living in the region faced a new wave of violence, intimidation, harassment and have been living in constant fear as the humanitarian aid they relied on to survive was threatened.
 UNHCR relocated thousands of Eritrean refugees from Ethiopia's Tigray region to safety in the Afar region and continues to provide protection and assistance to Eritrean refugees in and around the region.